Invariant Representation of Mathematical Expressions: Algorithm

-We start by parsing the expression and building an expression tree.
-Expression trees are undirected acyclic graphs built from a prefix notation of the expression.
-Specifically, we are interested in the algebraic expression trees.
-Figure \ref{fig:isographs}, top, illustrates an example of an expression tree for $x^2 + y$.
-While it is common for these trees to be binary, here we are relaxing this constraint and allowing each sub-tree to have more than two children.
+\item While it is common for these trees to be binary, here we are relaxing this constraint and allowing each sub-tree to have more than two children.
 However, note that since $T(c_0,c_1,...c_n)$, an N-ary branch, can be rewritten as $T_0(T_1(...T_{n-1}(c_{n-1},c_n),c_1),c_0)$, a binary sub-tree, our discussion here extends to binary trees too.